Naveen2094/SportsPulse/README.md

-🏆 Sports Pulse
+🏆 Sports Pulse-
 A College Sports Event Management System

-📌 Project Description
+📌 Project Description-
 Sports Pulse is a web-based platform designed to manage and showcase sports events happening at College.
 Users can register for upcoming events, provide feedback, and stay updated with past event news.

 📂 Features